This is a list of the tools and services I use everyday in my wedding photography business to stay as efficient and productive as possible.

 Instagram Scheduling | Later

-I’ll be the first to admit that my Instagram game absolutely sucks.
-I’m terrible at choosing what pics to share, and quickly get bored of trying to post something every day.
+I’ll be the first to admit that my Instagram game kinda sucks.
+I’m terrible at choosing what pics to share, and quickly get bored of trying to post something every day, not to mention put together Instagram Stories.
 I actually pay someone else to run Shotkit’s Instagram, as know I wouldn’t do it justice!

-I know I’m missing out on potential brides stumbling across my wedding business’ Insta-feed, but I also know tha browsing Instagram every day can be really addictive… so prefer to keep my distance.
+I know I’m missing out on potential brides stumbling across my wedding business’ Insta-feed, but I also know that browsing Instagram every day can be really addictive… so prefer to keep my distance.

 When you have a business and severely limited time (a.k.a. when you have kids!), social media usage gets limited to purely business.
 No more idle browsing – just post what you need and get out before another hour of your life vanishes in some photographer’s pretty Instagram feed.